apache/nuttx/boards/sim/sim/sim/README.txt

   This is a test of the SPIFFS file system using the apps/testing/fstest test with an MTD RAM driver to simulate the FLASH part.

+tcploop

+  This configuration performs a TCP "performance" test using apps/examples/tcpblaster and the IPv6 local loopback device.
+Performance is in quotes because, while that is the intent of the tcpblaster example, this is not an appropriate configuration for TCP performance testing.
+  Rather, this configurat is useful only for verifying TCP transfers over the loopback device.

+  To use IPv4, modify these settings in the defconfig file:

+    -# CONFIG_NET_IPv4 is not set
+    -CONFIG_NET_IPv6=y
+    -CONFIG_NET_IPv6_NCONF_ENTRIES=4

 touchscreen

   This configuration uses the simple touchscreen test at